'Modernising social services: promoting independence, improving protection, raising standards' white paper

 The department suggested that the previous regulatory arrangements were 'incomplete and patchy'.
 Responsibility for the regulation of adult and children's services was split across health authorities, local authorities and the Department of Health, with significant exclusions (ie council-run care homes and domiciliary care).

-The government planned to create eight regional commissions for care standards which would be responsible for regulating residential care, nursing homes, domiciliary care, children’s homes and council run homes.
+The government planned to create eight regional commissions for care standards which would be responsible for regulating:

-The department also proposed to establish a General Social Care Council (GSCC) to set practice and raise standards in the social care workforce.
+The white paper introduced a long-term care charter setting out national standards that people and carers could expect from their health, housing and social care services.
+It proposed to establish a General Social Care Council (GSCC) to set practice and raise standards in the social care workforce.